xuhuisheng/rocm-build/navi10/README.md

 [中文版](README_zh_CN.md)

+Date: 2022-07-05

+So long for the community asking support navi10 - RX5700XT on ROCm.

+And thanks the falling of bitcoin, I have a chance to buy a RX5700XT by lessing 2000 RMB.

+Finally, let's end this issue which continued about 2 years for me.
+Anyone who are interesting with the background can watch this link <https://github.com/RadeonOpenCompute/ROCm/issues/887> .

+---

 This is experimental scripts for building navi10 GPU, aka RX5700XT.

 **This is NOT offical supporting, Cannot guarantee RX5700XT could run successfully on ROCm, even compiling success.**

-No, I didnot have a navi10 GPU yet, So I cannot test it.
-Currently I can just confirm there is no compiling problems.
-Anybody who had navi10 GPU can have a try.
-Appreciate for any feedback.

 ---

-The codes based on ROCm-4.3.0, please refer <https://github.com/xuhuisheng/rocm-build/blob/master/README.md> for preparing build environment.
-OS is Ubuntu-20.04.2.
+The codes based on ROCm-5.2.0, please refer <https://github.com/xuhuisheng/rocm-build/blob/master/README.md> for preparing build environment.
+OS is Ubuntu-20.04.4.

 OK.
 One thing must clarify that building ROCm will cost lots of time, and huge memory.
 If your memory less then 32G, please using swap to prevent Out-Of-Memory.
 This caused compiling even more slower, but it wont break.